Damian Naglak

 AI Engineer & Tech manager, Appliscale

-4 days ago in I open-sourced my first agent skill: self-improve.
+1 week ago in I open-sourced my first agent skill: self-improve.
 It’s simple, and it actually works.

 At the end of a session you activate it, and the agent looks back and reflects: where it stumbled, where you corrected it, where it danced through ten steps to do something that should have taken one.
 Then it works out what was missing and proposes a few small fixes: a rule in AGENTS md, a command, a skill edit.